 I have a large 30 inch Dell U3011 monitor I bought a few years ago.
 The desktop connects to the monitor via a displayport cable.
 I also connect my laptop to the monitor through the same cable.
 I simply unplug the cable from desktop and plug it to the laptop.

 Last night, I did not turn off the desktop when unplugging the monitor cable.
 Linux Mint 20 system started outputting the same error messages again and again.
 It eventually filled up the disk.
 That was the reason I could not log into the system.
-Thought it was painful, I did learn something from this crash experience.
+Though it was painful, I did learn something from this crash experience.

 Update (9/24/2020): The computer crashed again today and the reason I wrote above